gmume/MENTORING3/readme.md

 <video width="480" height="320" controls="controls">
   <source src="content\FLOCK2\05_ AllRules.mp4" type="video/mp4">
 </video>
 And for alignment the boids tend to align their flight direction with that of their neighbors.
-When all rules are applied we allrady have some kind of flock.
+When all rules are applied we allready have some kind of flock.

 ### Custom editor
 To be able to combine all elements of a boids behavior as simple as possible, I needed to write a custom editor for the inspector in Unity.
 Luckily the tutorial of Boards To Bits Games provided a video of how to do that.
 Unlucky was, that it doesn't work anymore on the newest versions of Unity.
 So I had to find a work around.
 In the end it looks like this: